- Annette Briffa, President, Marketing & Publicity Committee

 Annette Briffa is a Business Development Associate with a New York based IT Consulting firm.
 She has been an active volunteer in the West Windsor-Plainsboro school district for many years as well as a former Homefront Cherry Tree Club volunteer.
 She has served on the YOCJ Board of Trustees for 3 years, including Vice President from 2016-2017 and assumed the role of President in May 2017.
 She is a avid supporter of music education as well as charitable outreach, including most recently working to arrange a fundraiser with YOCJ to support the Houston Youth Symphony and surrounding Houston school music programs in the aftermath of Hurricane Harvey.
 Proceeds donated will be used to help replace lost and damaged instruments.

 Larisa Epps, Executive Director for YOCJ, graduated Summa Cum Laude from Montclair State University with a degree in Music Education.
-Ms. Epps also runs a private violin studio in Hamilton Square since 2000 and manages a special event music ensemble, Tutti Dolce, The Violin Trio since 2007.
-Ms. Epps is honored to be sharing her life long passion for music and her love of organizing events, with this unique youth orchestra, that has made such a noteworthy impact on generations of young musicians!
+She was a string specialist in the public schools for 6 years.
+Additionally, Ms. Epps also runs a private violin studio in Hamilton Square since 2000 and manages a special event music ensemble, Tutti Dolce, The Violin Trio since 2007.
+She was the site coordinator for the NJ American String Teacher Association (ASTA) Certificate Advancement Program Exams held at Rider University from 2008 to 2016.
+Ms. Epps is currently honored to be sharing her life long passion for music and her love of organizing events, with this unique youth orchestra, that has made such a noteworthy impact on generations of young musicians!

 Anita Franzione, MPA, DrPH, is an assistant professor at Rutgers University, Bloustein School for Planning and Public Policy and program chair for Health Administrion.
 Dr. Franzione served on a number of health-related nonprofit boards in New York City.
 She is currently a member of the Junior League of Greater Princeton where she was the Strategic Planning Chair.
 Dr. Franzione brings 30 years of operations and administrative management to YOCJ, as well as a passion and minor degree in musicology.